by Joe Bellino, MS, CHPA, CHEM

 There are many resources available to prevent workplace violence and leaders must take action to ensure employees are as safe as possible.
 To learn more about Vizient’s accreditation resources and how to evaluate your workplace violence program feel free to reach out to me.

-About the Author: Joe Bellino, MS, CHPA, CHEM is a Regulatory/Accreditation Facilities consultant at Vizient Inc. Joe has over 32 years of experience managing the physical environment which includes 29 years of hospital safety, emergency management and facility operations.
+Joe Bellino, MS, CHPA, CHEM is a Regulatory/Accreditation Facilities consultant at Vizient Inc. Joe has over 32 years of experience managing the physical environment which includes 29 years of hospital safety, emergency management and facility operations.
 His experience also includes local and federal Law Enforcement, Adjunct Professor at the American Intercontinental University Houston, volunteer firefighter, and former TJC surveyor.
 Joe is a certified healthcare protection administrator (CHPA) and certified healthcare environmental manager (CHEM).
 Joe is also a veteran who proudly served in the United States Air Force.